RustCrypto/formats/pem-rfc7468/README.md

 ```

 However, all of these formats actually implement a text-based encoding that is
-similar to, but *not* identical with, the legacy PEM encoding as described in
+similar but *not* identical to the legacy PEM encoding as described in
 [RFC 1421].

 For this reason, [RFC 7468] was created to describe a stricter form of